Forecasting

 OTB planning factors in growth targets, including the percentage by which you want your year-on-year revenue to increase.
 It removes the guesswork and shows ambitious brands exactly what they need to spend on inventory to meet their goals.

-Note: OTB can also be used to plan for static, everyday items that sell consistently throughout the year – but the actual replenishment of these types of items is usually best done on a SKU basis.
-Inventory Planner forecast, plan and replenish different categories of products in different ways.
+Supply planning using OTB can be used to plan for static, everyday items that sell consistently throughout the year – but it requires a careful approach because the actual replenishment of these types of items is usually best done on a SKU basis.
+Inventory Planner simplifies this by making it possible to forecast, plan and replenish different categories of products in different ways.

 Do OTB the easy way with Inventory Planner.
 Book your free demo now.